richardgaywood/paydata.org/content/archive/matrix_backport/rules.md

 Once you create the exploit, you may then use the Backdoor Entry action at a later time.
 Net hits on this test count as a dice pool bonus on your future Backdoor Entry test.
 The duration of these backdoors depends on the device or host—generally speaking, the backdoor lasts for \[10 – Host/Device Rating\] hours.
 Most systems create a changelog and will automatically correct and report differences to their configurations caused by the presence of these exploits.
 {{% /alert %}}

-{{% alert title="An extended aside about Probe" %}}
+{{% design %}}
-*According to Banshee (the Matrix rules author) the intention was that Probe can be repeated, albeit at a cost, using a variation on Shadowrun's usual extended test mechanism.
+According to Banshee (the Matrix rules author) the intention was that Probe can be repeated, albeit at a cost, using a variation on Shadowrun's usual extended test mechanism.
 The decker can keep attempting further rolls (at -1 dice pool each time, as usual for extended tests) against a threshold determined by the targeted system's defence roll, all while the Overwatch Score ratchets upward.
-It's a push-your-luck mechanism.*
+It's a push-your-luck mechanism.

-*However the German CRB simply makes Probe a normal opposed test that happens to take one minute of game time to resolve.
+However the German CRB simply makes Probe a normal opposed test that happens to take one minute of game time to resolve.
 This is the rule I am applying in my game, principally because I prefer standardised game mechanics to one-off bespoke rules.
-But also because the former approach can result in a decker putting 50+ dice down on the table across multiple rolls, slowing down gameplay.*
+But also because the former approach can result in a decker putting 50+ dice down on the table across multiple rolls, slowing down gameplay.
-{{% /alert %}}
+{{% /design %}}

 It isn’t completely clear if a decker’s Probe results persist if they log out of the Matrix then log in again later.
 For these houserules, I am ruling that they do.